NFI Online FAQs

 If you’re not using Internet Explorer, please download this browser and you should be able to print your documents without any issues.

-Contact Broker Support on 0800 545 3131.
+You can contact one of our experienced advisers on Broker Chat.
 They’ll review the case and consider your reasoning before advising you of any available options.

 In NFI Online, all of your cases have a ‘Case home’ page with six tabs that update automatically to keep you informed of our progress.